December 16, 2025

 • Find out how much data you need.

-Figuring out how much data you collectively need will help you determine what type of family plan you should opt for.
-If your family consists of heavy data users (more than 20GB/month), you will want to focus on unlimited data family phone plans.
+Figuring out how much data you all need will help you determine what type of family plan you should choose.
+If your family has heavy data users (more than 20GB/month), you will want to focus on unlimited data family phone plans.
 Conversely, if you all have good access to Wi-Fi, or if you'd like to specifically limit the data usage of some lines, you can look into shared data plans or mix-and-match family plans.

 • Set your budget.

-Activating more lines means paying more per month for phone service.
-Family phone plans are a great way to minimize this, as they offer multi-line discounts, but there are still some large ranges to work with (anywhere from below $100 for the whole family to over $300).
-Set a realistic budget, either for each line or for the total monthly payment, so you can narrow your search to what is affordable.
-This is also likely where you’ll decide on sticking to an existing service or starting with a new one.
+More lines means paying more per month for phone service.
+Family phone plans minimize this because they offer multi-line discounts, but there is still a large range of costs (anywhere from below $100 for the whole family to over $300).
+Set a realistic budget, whether for each line or for the total monthly payment, so you can narrow your search to what's affordable.
+Keep in mind that MVNO phone plans, from companies that lease space on the big cell networks, tend to be less expensive.

 • Check out phone deals or BYOP compatibility.

-If you’re looking to add a new line for someone who is also getting their first phone, then you will want to look around for the best phone deal.
-Many phone providers will have promotions for new phones, or if you’re set on a certain provider or certain plan but can find a better phone deal elsewhere, you can always buy an unlocked phone and bring it with you to activate service.
+If you’re adding a line for someone who is also getting their first phone, then you'll want to look for the best phone deal.
+Many phone providers offer promotions on new phones, but you can always buy an unlocked phone and bring it with you to activate service.
+That's often the less expensive way to go, which you can test with this free phone bill calculator

 To activate, each line will need a SIM card – whether physical or an eSIM – from the provider you choose.

-To get that SIM, head over to the provider's website (or go to a store where applicable) to purchase your desired plan and the subsequent SIMs for activation.
-If you buy a phone alongside the plan, the SIM will come automatically with the phone, so you won’t need to make an extra purchase.
+To get that SIM, go to the provider's website (or visit a store where applicable) to purchase your desired plan and the SIMs for activation.
+If you buy a phone alongside the plan, the SIM will come with the phone, so you won’t need to make an extra purchase.

 Got questions or comments?
 Send us a note at [email protected]!